Ransomware attack prompts multistate hospital chain to divert some emergency room patients elsewhere

 In a statement Monday, Ardent Health Services said the attack occurred Nov.
 23 and the company took its network offline, suspending user access to its information technology applications, including the software used to document patient care.

+As of midday Tuesday, about half of Ardent's 25 emergency rooms were still operating on “divert,” meaning the hospitals have asked ambulances to take those needing emergency care to other facilities in their areas, Ardent spokesperson Will Roberts said.
+Roberts said hospitals nationwide also use divert status sometimes during flu season, COVID surges, natural disasters or a large trauma event.

-The Nashville, Tennessee-based company said it cannot yet confirm the extent of any patient health or financial information that has been compromised.
+The company said it could not yet confirm the extent of any patient health or financial information that has been compromised.
 Ardent says it reported the issue to law enforcement and retained third-party forensic and threat intelligence advisors, while working with cybersecurity specialists to restore IT functions as quickly as possible.
-There's no timeline yet on when the problems will be resolved.
+There was no timeline yet to resolve the problems.

 There was no immediate claim of responsibility for the attack.
 Ransomware criminals do not usually admit to an attack unless the victim refuses to pay.

+“The attack against Ardent Health is both egregious and quickly becoming the norm,” said Allan Liska, an analyst at the cybersecurity firm Recorded Future.
+“Stories like patients being turned away from emergency rooms, hospitals being forced to resort to pen and paper for patient care, or hospital personnel unable to access medical records are increasingly common.”
+He believes the problem is getting worse.

+While some groups won’t attack hospitals, “they are greatly outnumbered by those who will and with the number of ransomware groups growing every day, the percentage who won’t attack hospitals is constantly decreasing,” Liska said.
+“Health care, in general, is an attractive target for these groups because there is a perception that they are more likely to pay, even though the evidence suggests otherwise.”
+Even when health care providers don't pay, ransomware groups can sell patient data, Liska added.

-A recent global study by the cybersecurity firm Sophos found nearly two-thirds of health care organizations were hit by ransomware attacks in the year ending in March, double the rate from two years earlier but a slight dip from 2022.
+A recent global study by the cybersecurity firm Sophos found nearly two-thirds of health care organizations were hit by ransomware attacks in the year ending in March, double the rate from two years earlier but dipping slightly from 2022.
 Education was the sector most likely to be hit, with attack saturation at 80%.

-Analyst Brett Callow at the cybersecurity firm Emsisoft said 25 U.S. healthcare systems with 290 hospitals were hit last year while this year the number is 36 with 128 hospitals.
-“Of course, not all hospitals within the systems may have been impacted and not all may have been impacted equally,” he said.
+Analyst Brett Callow at the cybersecurity firm Emsisoft said 25 U.S. health care systems with 290 hospitals were hit last year while this year the number is 36 with 128 hospitals.
+Not all hospitals within the systems may have been impacted, and not all may have been impacted equally, he said.
 “Also, improved resilience may have improved recovery times.”

 “We’re not in a significantly better position than in previous years, and it may actually be worse,” he said.